-What You Need to Know: NBA Impasse
+What You Need to Know: NBA Strike Vote

 Maintaining and improving benefits was the top priority identified by NBA members going into bargaining.
 The employer has refused to discuss benefits at the table, instead driving the issue before Arbitrator Vince Ready.
 As a result of the arbitration decision, which was reached with no discussion at the bargaining table, benefits will be changing for the worse effective January 1, 2027.
 This is a step backward for nurses who rely on these supports to stay healthy on the job.